 Dance is at the centre of the film, and it boasts an exceptional selection of songs and a quirky chiptune powered score by Casey James and The Stay Puft Kid, all of which adds to its slightly out of time 8-bit feel.
 The dance sequences are well choreographed, clearly executed (at least for the most part) by the actors and have a great energy to them.

-This is Guman’s first feature, and for the most part it’s a confident and energetic debut.
+This is Ghuman’s first feature, and for the most part it’s a confident and energetic debut.
 He uses a lot of stereotypes here, laughing as much at the stereotypes themselves as the kids that embody them.
 He also uses those stereotypes to, in the end, shatter many of them and to get the film to its heartwarming ending.
-In that way SPORK feels like a low budget 8-Bit tribute to John Hughes, if Molly Ringwald were intersex.
-Your tolerance for quirkiness may very, but I thoroughly enjoyed SPORK, and I’ll be interested to see where Ghuman goes from here.
+In that way Spork feels like a low budget 8-Bit tribute to John Hughes, if Molly Ringwald were intersex.
+Your tolerance for quirkiness may vary, but I thoroughly enjoyed Spork, and I’ll be interested to see where Ghuman goes from here.